Vehicle audio: Radio

 An FM receiver was offered by Blaupunkt in 1952.
 In 1953, Becker introduced the AM/FM Becker Mexico with a Variometer tuner, basically a station-search or scan function.

-In April 1955, the Chrysler Corporation announced that it was offering a Mopar model 914HR branded Philco all-transistor car radio, as a $150 option for its 1956 Chrysler and Imperial car models.
-Chrysler Corporation had decided to discontinue its all-transistor car radio option at the end of 1956, due to it being too expensive, and replaced it with a cheaper hybrid (transistors and low voltage vacuum tubes) car radio for its new 1957 car models.
-In 1963, Becker introduced the Monte Carlo, a tubeless solid state radio with no vacuum tubes.
+In April 1955, the Chrysler Corporation announced that it was offering a Mopar model 914HR branded Philco all-transistor car radio as a $150 option for its 1956 Chrysler and Imperial car models.
+Chrysler Corporation had decided to discontinue its all-transistor car radio option at the end of 1956, due to it being too expensive, and replaced it with a less expensive hybrid (transistors and low voltage vacuum tubes) car radio for its new 1957 car models.
+In 1963, Becker introduced the Monte Carlo, a solid state radio with no vacuum tubes.

 From 1974 to 2005, the Autofahrer-Rundfunk-Informationssystem was used by the German ARD network.
 Developed jointly by the Institut für Rundfunktechnik and Blaupunkt, it indicated the presence of traffic announcements through manipulation of the 57 kHz subcarrier of the station's FM signal.
 ARI was replaced by the Radio Data System.

 The AM/FM radio combined with a CD player has remained a mainstay of car audio, despite being obsolescent in non-car applications.

 In the 2010s, internet radio, satellite radio, streaming, and podcasting came into competition with AM/FM radio.
 By this time some models were offering 5.1 surround sound.

 In 2023, several automobile manufacturers, including Ford Motor Company, announced plans to discontinue offering the AM radio band in new vehicles, starting with the 2024 model year.
 Ford later reversed its announcement, with chief executive officer Jim Farley citing the importance of AM's emergency alert system.
 Audi, BMW, Volvo, and Tesla had already started to not offer the AM band on their entertainment systems, specifically on their electric vehicles.
 The previous announcement had several lawmakers introduce bipartisan legislation to require that automobile manufacturers include the AM band on their audio/entertainment systems.